 Most of the drownings along the Upper Delaware River are swimming related.
 The National Park Service encourages you to wear a life jacket and appropriate footwear even when swimming, wading, or floating.

 Please visit River Safety for more information and recommendations for a safe and enjoyable visit.

 Is there an entrance fee for the park?

 There are no park entrance fees or interpretive program fees.

 Where can I get my NPS passport stamped?

 Upper Delaware has two passport stamps.
-They are availabe at the Zane Grey Museum, the Information Center in Narrowsburg, NY and at the park headquarters.
+They are availabe at the Zane Grey Museum and at the park headquarters.